Invictus (film): Plot

-On 11 February 1990, Nelson Mandela is released from Victor Verster Prison after having spent 27 years in captivity.
-Four years later, Mandela is elected the first black President of South Africa.
-His presidency faces enormous challenges in the post-Apartheid era, including rampant poverty and crime, and Mandela is particularly concerned about racial divisions between black and white South Africans.
-Within his own party, significant cultural changes replacing those of Apartheid rule, such as changing the national flag, national anthem and iconography, are very popular, but he is also aware that these changes will alienate white South Africans, who still control the country's economy, the police and the military, and may lead to capital flight, or even a coup d'état.
-The ill will which both groups hold towards each other is seen even in his own security detail where relations between the established white officers, who had guarded Mandela's predecessors, and the black ANC additions to the security detail, are frosty and marked by mutual distrust.
+On 11 February 1990, Nelson Mandela is released from Victor Verster Prison after 27 years in captivity.
+Four years later, he is elected President of South Africa at a time of enormous challenges in the post-apartheid era, including rampant poverty and crime, with Mandela particularly concerned about racial divisions between black and white South Africans.
+Within his own party, significant cultural changes replacing those of the National Party rule, such as changing the national flag, national anthem and iconography are very popular, but he is also aware that these changes will alienate white South Africans, who still control the country's economy, the police and the military.
+Mandela attempts to foster better relations beginning with his own security detail, employing established white officers previously employed by previous Presidents and the ANC security officers, though the two share a mutual distrust.

-While attending a rugby union match between South Africa and England, Mandela notices that some black South Africans are supporting England rather than the mostly-white Springboks due to the legacy of apartheid; he remarks that he did the same while imprisoned on Robben Island.
-Knowing that South Africa is set to host the 1995 Rugby World Cup in one year's time, Mandela persuades a meeting of the newly black-dominated South African Sports Committee to support the Springboks.
-He then meets with the captain of the Springboks, Francois Pienaar, and implies that a victory for South Africa in the World Cup will unite and inspire the nation.
+While attending a rugby union match between South Africa and England, Mandela sees that some black South Africans are supporting England rather than the mostly-white Springboks due to the legacy of apartheid; he remarks that he did the same while imprisoned on Robben Island.
+Knowing that South Africa is set to host the 1995 Rugby World Cup in one year's time, Mandela persuades the newly black-dominated South African Sports Committee to support the Springboks.
+He meets with the captain of the Springboks, Francois Pienaar, implying that victory for South Africa in the World Cup will unite and inspire the nation.
 Mandela also recites to Pienaar William Ernest Henley's poem "Invictus" that inspired him during his time in prison.

-Pienaar and his teammates train.
-Many South Africans, both black and white, doubt that rugby will unite a nation torn apart by nearly fifty years of apartheid, especially considering the image of the Springboks to many in the black community.
+During the Springboks' preparations many South Africans, black and white, doubt that rugby union will unite a nation torn apart by 46 years of apartheid, especially considering the image of the Springboks to many in the black community.
 Both Mandela and Pienaar, however, stand firm in their belief that the game can successfully unite South Africans.
-Things begin to change as the players interact with the majority black fans and begin a friendship with them, hosting coaching clinics across the country at the specific request of Mandela.
-During the opening games, support for the Springboks begins to grow among the black population.
-By the second game, the whole country comes together to support the Springboks and Mandela's efforts.
-Mandela's security team also grows closer as the racially diverse officers come to respect their comrades' professionalism and dedication, in addition to bonding over the game of rugby, a sport which previously appealed primarily to the white team members while being disdained by their black counterparts.
+After the players begin interacting with the majority black fans at the request of Mandela, during the preparation matches support for the Springboks begins to grow among the black population.
+Mandela's security team also grows closer as the racially diverse officers come to respect their comrades' professionalism and dedication, in addition to bonding over the game of rugby union, a sport which previously appealed primarily to the white team members while being disdained by their black counterparts.